The Wicked Witch of the West. Count Dracula. Cruella de Vil. What do these three megalomaniacs have in common?

-The primary antagonist of Joanne Harris’ Chocolat is the village priest, Père Francis Reynaud (fans of the film version may recognize him as the village mayor, played by Alfred Molina—concerns were raised about the reception of depicting religion as an antagonistic influence in the story).
+The primary antagonist of Joanne Harris’ Chocolat is the village priest, Père Francis Reynaud (fans of the film version may recognize him as the village mayor, played by Alfred Molina).
 Francis Reynaud likes his role as priest for the stability and sense of purpose it gives him—the arrival of an enchanting, free-spirited chocolatiére threatens all that.

 4. The Sheriff of Nottingham

 If only a forest outlaw could get a little peace to sleep off his mead-soaked hangover.
 Alas, it was not to be.